Sineware/kb-documentation/docs/prolinux-docs/install-prolinux.md

 resize2fs /dev/sdX2
 ```

-**ARM64 builds are more experimental, and currently can only really be booted in virtual machines, or on devices with mainline Linux support and a compliant UEFI+ACPI implementation.**
+**ARM64 builds are more experimental, and currently can be booted in virtual machines, or on devices with mainline Linux support and a compliant UEFI implementation.**

 **QEMU Command for aarch64:**
 ```bash